 Ministry to Women should be both effective and practical.
 It's not always about having elaborate decor, a huge budget, or even the ideal meeting space.
 It is about intentionality and purpose.
-Jesus is far more interested that we abide in Him and lead others to do the same rather than that we remembered to put out the doilies.
+There is nothing wrong with fancy decorations.
+However, Jesus is far more interested that we abide in Him and lead others to do the same rather than that we remembered to put out the doilies.